Josephine Wilson (writer)

-Josephine Wilson is an Australian writer and academic based in Perth, Western Australia.
+Josephine Wilson is an Australian novel and electronic literature writer and academic based in Perth, Western Australia.
+She writes essays, poetry and fiction.

 Biography

 Wilson was born in Lincolnshire, England, and came to live in Australia with her family at the age of six.
 She has a Masters of Philosophy from the University of Queensland and a PhD from University of Western Australia (UWA).

-She writes essays, poetry and fiction.